jonyonson/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-- Git is version cnotrol software that allows developers to have a saved history of all the changes made during development.
+- Git is version control software that allows developers to have a saved history of all the changes made during development.
 This is especially valuable to teams because it allows work to be more easily divided and provides a means to revert changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.